nhsexperience/nhs-experience/docs/digital-health-check/gp-integration.md

 ## SendDoc API Versions
 ### Version 1.5.1
-IS NOT AVAILABLE AND SHOULDN’T BE PUBLIC
+IS NOT AVAILABLE
-Versions 1.4 and 1.5 of the Send/Update should not have been published and they should be getting puled, the FHIR profiles haven’t been curated/validated by IOPS and the architecture hasn’t been reviewed by either myself or TRG.
+Versions 1.4 and 1.5 of the Send/Update should not have been published and they should be getting puled, the FHIR profiles haven’t been curated/validated by IOPS and the architecture hasn’t been reviewed by TRG.
  Version 1.3 is what is actually there and available.

 ### Version 1.3